Knowledge Hub / Top Tips for Managing Medical School Debt

-Best Tips for Paying Off Medical School Debt
+Top Tips for Managing Medical School Debt

-Best Tips for Paying Off Medical School Debt
+Top Tips for Managing Medical School Debt

 Living with Student Loans

-Best Tips for Paying Off Medical School Debt
+Top Tips for Managing Medical School Debt

-Working as a healthcare professional can be lucrative, but the cost of your education can be overwhelming.
-According to the Association of American Medical Colleges, the average cost of medical school at a public university is $243,902, while the average price at a private school is $322,767.
-With such expensive totals, most students have to borrow a significant amount of money to pay for medical school; the median amount of student loan debt for medical school graduates was $200,000 as of 2018.
+Given the high cost, most students have to borrow a lot to pay for medical school; the median amount of medical school graduate debt was nearly $207,000 in 2024.
 You could spend 20 to 30 years repaying your debt, and with high-interest rates, pay hundreds of thousands in interest charges.
-Paying off medical school debt can be challenging, but there are ways to manage your loans more effectively.
+Paying off medical school debt can be challenging, but there are ways to alleviate your burden.

 1. Make payments during your residency

-Many medical school students opt to defer their payments during residency so they can focus on this grueling stage of their education without worrying about their loan payments.
-However, deferring your payments can cause more interest to accrue on your loans, adding to your overall cost.
-If possible, make partial payments during your residency.
-The American Medical Association reported that the average first-year resident makes around $60,000, so you’ll have some income coming in that you can use.
-If you can’t afford to make full principal and interest payments, even making interest-only payments or flat $25 monthly payments can reduce charges and help you save money over the long run.
+Making partial payments during your residency can help keep your costs down.
+The Association of American Medical Colleges reported that the average first-year resident makes around $64,000, so you’ll have some income coming in that you can use.
+If you can’t afford to make full principal and interest payments, even making interest-only or flat $25 monthly payments can reduce charges and help you save in the long run.

 2. Pursue Public Service Loan Forgiveness (PSLF)